sew-k/cheap-flight-search/README.md

 ## Features to be implemented

 1. **User**
-- using application as default User
+- using application as default User - *developed ADMIN and USER roles, also possible act as Anonymous [2023.08.24]*
-- User authentication using Spring Security
+- User authentication using Spring Security - *implemented [2023.08.23]*
-- managing dataset by Administrator
+- managing dataset by Administrator - *not completed yet*

 2. **Calendar**
 - full year calendar view with holiday plan visualized on it